-The official syllabus descriptions for individual papers are provided in the Bachelor of Arts in Sanskrit Handbook, accessible through the Faculty's Handbooks page.
+The official syllabus descriptions for individual papers are provided in the Bachelor of Arts in Sanskrit Handbook.

 All candidates must offer the following TWO papers:

 Advanced Pali Unprepared Translation

 Advanced Pali Prepared Texts

 Additionally candidates MUST offer ONE paper and may offer a further ONE or TWO papers selected from the list below, providing that the total number of AMES papers offered does not exceed five, including the AMES dissertation (if offered).